You are here

 Instructor: Professor Matt Bird

 Matt Bird graduated from Indiana State University (B.S. in English) and IU—Bloomington (M.L.S. w/ Rare Books and Manuscripts specialization).
 He is the Student Research and Engagement Coordinator for the ISU Honors College.
-Matt’s historical Honors course offerings include the topics of classical mythology, book and library history, film/culture history, and weird fiction.
+Matt’s historical Honors course offerings include the topics of classical mythology, America and censorship, book and library history, film/culture history, and weird fiction.

 Greg Bierly, Dean

 Pickerl Hall 110

 8:00 AM - 4:30 PM